-Finally, this blog is also about relationships, namely my relationship with you.
-I don’t want political affiliation, race, ethnicity, gender, sex, sexual orientation, economic status, nationality, or any other demographic to come between us.
-I’m not here to paint history a certain way; I’m only supplying you with the brush.
-I encourage civil, thought provoking comments and discussion.
+Finally, I occasionally discuss contemporary issues, but I don’t want political affiliation, race, ethnicity, gender, sex, sexual orientation, economic status, nationality, or any other demographic to come between us.
+I’m not here to paint history, literature, culture, society, or current events a certain way; I’m only supplying you with the brush.
+I encourage civil, thoughtful comments and discussion.
 I will not tolerate personal attacks, hate speech, or any other inflammatory language.
-This blog is a place to share knowledge and insight, so keep an open mind.
+Picking Books is a place to share knowledge and insight, so keep an open mind.